 A small tip for eye contact is that never see in any group members eyes just look at their forehead it will make them feel that you are looking in their eyes because looking at other person’s eyes while talking might make you feel nervous.
 You can use this tip in an interview also, answer by looking at the forehead of the interview.
 Try this tip with your friends in your daily life to believe it.

 Don’t waste your time in wishing the assessor or your group members, even you will be given instruction before the discussion that you don’t have to wish assessor.

 The language to be used for narration in English, but you can use a word or two of Hindi but switch back to English as soon as possible.
 Friends many candidates who are not comfortable with English generally have doubt that what if they speak in Hindi?.
 To answer that, I would say if you listen properly to the assessor you will notice that he says the preferred language is English.
 So, try to break all language barrier and start speaking English from this point.
 Although many Hindi speaking candidates are also selected, there is no absolute demand for English but it is an added advantage.

 Your narration must be loud that means audible to everyone in that room only not in the next room.
 Modulate your voice where required, try and make the other candidates interested in listing to your story.

 What to do when listening to other’s story

-You must be relax don’t be too straight keep your back resting on the chair.
+You must be relaxed don’t be too straight keep your back resting on the chair.
 Keep your hands on your knees, never cross your arms or tap your foot on the floor.
-Keep your legs at a 90 degree angle with respect to ground.
+Keep your legs at a 90-degree angle with respect to ground.

-If you exceeds time limit then one of the assessor will say next and at that point you must be dead stop no single word there after.
+If you exceed time limit then one of the assessors will say next and at that point, you must be dead stop no single word thereafter.
 Don’t try to add few words or line to your story, it will not help you in any way.
-Generally when the assessor get the overview of your story they asks you to stop and next person will start.
+Generally, when the assessor gets the overview of your story they ask you to stop and next person will start.